AndreasMadsen/worddiff/README.md

   var worddiff = require('worddiff');

-  // 'with' !== 'in' so there are two mismatched words worddiff('string   with \n words', 'words in string'); // 2
+  // 'with' !== 'in' so there are two mismatched words
+  // NOTE: the arguments can also be array of words worddiff('string   with \n words', 'words in string'); // 2
 ```